tc39/proposal-decorators/README.md

 ### What happened to coalescing getter/setter pairs?

-Given the initial decorator set of `@register`, `@wrap` and `@initialize`, nothing needs coalesced getter/setter pairs, and works just fine decorating individual class elements.
-Coalescing could be re-added as part of the semantics of an individual built-in decorator, invoked only when that decorator is used.
-However, the use cases are unclear; it may simply be unnecessary long-term.
+Given the initial decorator set of `@register`, `@wrap`, `@initialize` and `@expose`, nothing needs coalesced getter/setter pairs, and works just fine decorating individual class elements.
+Coalescing could be exposed as part of the semantics of a future built-in decorator, invoked only when that decorator is used.
+The use cases that require coalescing are a bit unclear, but see [issue #256](https://github.com/tc39/proposal-decorators/issues/256) for further discussion.
 Removing getter/setter coalescing is a relatively large simplification of both the specification and implementations, so all else being equal, we're better off without it.
-(Being honest, this isn't really an FAQ--no one asked about this yet, maybe because no one really missed coalescing...)

 ### Why is decorators taking so long?